GENERAL SCOTT BOUDIN PAGEANT INFO

 The interview competition (ONLY contestants ages 15 years and up) begins at 10:00 a.m.

-The modeling competition for all contestants begins at 2:00 p.m.
+The modeling competition for contestants 12 months and up begins at 2:00 p.m.

 PAGEANT INTERVIEW INFO